glottobank/BEASTling_paper/README.md

 ## Make paper

 Running `make paper` in your local checkout of the repository will run LaTeX and BiBTeX to produce the paper as `beastling.pdf`.
-The LaTeX `\include` command will be used to pull in tables produced by the postprocessing scripts and the `includegraphics` command will be used to pull in figures produced by the same scripts.
+The LaTeX `\include{}` command will be used to pull in tables produced by the postprocessing scripts and the `\includegraphics{}` command will be used to pull in figures produced by the same scripts.
 If you run `make paper` after `make clean` but before `make examples`, it will fail because these files will not be found.

 It's up to you to have a working LaTeX environment installed.